o42a/o42a/README.markdown

 Java and uses [LLVM](http://llvm.org/) for executable code generation.

 All documented language features are implemented.
-The development currently focused on core libraries implementation, compiler stability and implementation of additional language features, necessary to make the libraries handy and efficient.
+The development currently focused on core libraries implementation, compiler stability, and implementation of additional language features necessary to make libraries handy and efficient.

 > See the detailed [development][] status and plan.